-This drug is also used with other medications to treat a certain type of eye problem (open-angle glaucoma).
-Acetazolamide is a "water pill" (diuretic).
-It decreases the amount of fluid that can build up in the eye.
-It is also used to decrease a buildup of body fluids (edema) caused by congestive heart failure or certain medications.
+This medication is also used with other medications to treat high pressure inside the eye due to certain types of glaucoma.
+Acetazolamide belongs to a class of drugs known as carbonic anhydrase inhibitors.
+It works by decreasing the production of fluid inside the eye.
+It is also used to decrease a buildup of body fluids (edema) caused by heart failure or certain medications.
 Acetazolamide can work less well over time, so it is usually used only for a short period.

 Acetazolamide may be taken with or without food.
 Drink plenty of fluids unless otherwise directed by your doctor.
-Your dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.

 To prevent altitude sickness, start taking acetazolamide 1 to 2 days before you start to climb.
 Continue taking it while you are climbing and for at least 48 hours after you have reached your final altitude.
 You may need to continue taking this medication while staying at the high altitude to control your symptoms.
 If you develop severe altitude sickness, it is important that you climb down as quickly as possible.
 Acetazolamide will not protect you from the serious effects of severe altitude sickness.
 (See also Precautions.)

 When used for an extended period, this medication may not work as well and may require different dosing.
 Your doctor will be monitoring your condition.
-Tell your doctor if your condition does not improve or if it worsens (e.g., more frequent seizures).
+Tell your doctor if your condition does not improve or if it worsens (for example, you have more frequent seizures).

-Dizziness, lightheadedness, and an increased amount of urine may occur, especially during the first few days as your body adjusts to the medication.
-Blurred vision, dry mouth, drowsiness, loss of appetite, stomach upset, headache and tiredness may also occur.
-If any of these symptoms persist or worsen, notify your doctor or pharmacist.
+Dizziness, lightheadedness, or increased urination may occur, especially during the first few days as your body adjusts to the medication.
+Blurred vision, dry mouth, drowsiness, loss of appetite, nausea, vomiting, diarrhea, or changes in taste may also occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 In the US -